knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 1. Chunking is the mental leap which helps you unite bits of information together through meaning.
 2. The new logical whole makes it easier to remember and also makes it easier to fit the chunk in larger picture
-3. using four chunks in working memory, one can make connection to information that is present in various part of the brain.
+3. Using four chunks in working memory, one can make connection to information that is present in various part of the brain.
 This is different from random connection of the diffused mode.
 4. Focusing your connection to connect parts of the brain to tie together ideas is an important part of focused mode of learning.
 It also helps you get started in creating a chunk.
 5. When you are stressed these connections doesn't work very well.
 6. Chunks are pieces of information that are bound together through meaning or use.